ibmjstart/bluemix-java-postgresql-uploader/README.md

 app a unique app name to be used as its hostname; for instance, if you replace `<YOUR-NAME>` with 'user1' then the example below would be hosted at http://jeu-user1.mybluemix.net.

    | *usage:*   | `$ cf push APP [--no-manifest] [--no-start] [-p PATH]`       |
    |------------|:----------------------------------------------------------------|
    | *example:* | `$ cf push jeu-<YOUR-NAME> -b https://github.com/cloudfoundry/java-buildpack --no-manifest --no-start -p ElephantSQL-Uploader.war`|

- *Note* : `-p elephantSQL.war` assumes you are running these commands from within the same directory that this file resides.
+ *Note* : `-p ElephantSQL-Uploader.war` assumes you are running these commands from within the same directory that this file resides.

 4. Bind the elephantSQL service instance to the new app

    | *usage:*   | `$ cf bind-service APP SERVICE_INSTANCE`|
    |------------|:----------------------------------------|